 Whether you’re interested in cool-girl waves, tight pin curls, vibrant color, or sleek straight locks, the lob is (or will soon be) your best friend.

-Still, even the best style can get a little tired.
-If you’re interested in medium haircuts but don’t want the same old ‘do, rest assured that we’ve found your inspiration for all hair types.
+Still, even the best hairstyle can get a little bit boring.
+If you’re interested in mid length hair but don’t want the same old ‘do, rest easy knowing we’ve found your inspiration for all hair types.
 Shags, bobs, and lobs—oh my!
-We love fresh takes on the neck length style.
+We love fresh takes on the perfect style for every face shape.

-If you’re tired of wrangling your lengths every morning and can’t stop daydreaming about the breeziness of a lob, it’s time to make moves—mane moves, that is—toward the wonderful world of medium length hairstyles.
+If you’re tired of wrangling your long hair every morning and can’t stop daydreaming about the breeziness of a medium-length cut, it’s time to make moves—mane moves, that is—toward the wonderful world of medium length hairstyles.

 Feeling like you’re ready to make a statement?
 There’s no better way to let your mane speak for you than with a haircut that’s as sharp as a knife.
-Although the look requires regular trims at the salon, don’t let that dissuade you from trying it out.
+Although blunt cuts require regular trims at the salon, don’t let that discourage you from trying it out.

-If you’re looking for a trim that’ll put you on display, ask for face-framing layers that fall just under your chin.
-Just make sure to keep them subtle, so you don’t end up looking like a ’90s sitcom extra.
+If you’re looking for a trim that’ll put you on display, ask for a face-framing haircut that falls just under your chin.
+Just make sure to keep them subtle so you don’t end up looking like a ’90s sitcom extra.

 While we’re on the subject of fringe, it’s crucial for you to know that all kinds of bangs are fashionable at the moment.
 We love the look of ‘90s-inspired baby bangs, a cropped cut that reminds us of girl-led pop bands and extra-shiny lip gloss.

 While mid length hair is bouncy and photogenic, it’s important to remember that short cuts will always require a bit more effort than a long mane.
 Whether you’re blow drying or applying product, there’s a whole skill set to learn.
 Be sure to talk it over with your stylist before you fully commit to a new lifestyle.